(“Macmillan”, 'we', 'us', 'our').

 X. Cross border data transfers

-Within the scope of our information sharing activities set out above, your personal data may be transferred to other countries (including countries outside the EEA) which may have different data protection standards from your country of residence.
+Within the scope of our information sharing activities set out above, your personal data may be transferred to other countries (including countries outside the EEA) which may have different data protection standards from your country of residence, such as the United Kingdom and the United States.
 Please note that data processed in a foreign country may be subject to foreign laws and accessible to foreign governments, courts, law enforcement, and regulatory agencies.
 However, we will endeavour to take reasonable measures to maintain an adequate level of data protection when sharing your personal data with such countries.

-In the case of a transfer outside of the EEA, this transfer is safeguarded by either Privacy Shield or EU Model Clauses.
-You can find further information about the aforementioned safeguards by contacting the Group Data Protection Officer via Customer Relations.
+In the case of a transfer outside of the EEA and/or the United Kingdom, where required, we will implement appropriate safeguards in line with applicable data protection laws (such as, without limitation, implementation of the European Commission pre-approved standard contractual clauses).
+You can find further information about the aforementioned safeguards by contacting the Group Data Protection Officer at email@example.com.

 XII.
 Data retentionWe strive to keep our processing activities with respect to your personal data as limited as possible.
 In the absence of specific retention periods set out in this policy, your personal data will be retained only for as long as we need it to fulfil the purpose for which we have collected it and, if applicable, as long as required by statutory retention requirements.